apache/pulsar/site2/docs/functions-develop.md

     """update the value of a given key in the managed state"""
 ```

-The key is a string, and the value is arbitrary binary data
+The key is a string, and the value is arbitrary binary data.

 #### get_state